 The likelihood of success for the Diversity Initiative’s nascent program is enhanced by several unique elements.
 It exposes students to a wide range of LIS work experiences and professional development opportunities.
 The program also creates a support system and provides training for the students, their mentors, and library administrators.
 In addition, OhioLINK’s initiative acknowledges that current Ohio college students likely already have ties to the state and will be more inclined to establish their LIS career here.

 If your OhioLINK library is interested in learning more about participating in the Diversity Initiative, please contact email@example.com.

-For additional information on OhioLINK’s Diversity Initiative, please see our article on pages 6-8 of OhioLINK’s Summit Magazine.
+For additional information on OhioLINK’s Diversity Initiative, please see the article in OhioLINK’s Summit Magazine.